Questie/Questie/README.md

  Trust us it's (Good)!

-**---------- Please read the [Readme & FAQ](https://github.com/AeroScripts/QuestieDev/wiki/FAQ&Readme) before reporting bugs ----------**

 ## Information

 **Notes:**
 - Come chat with us on discord https://discord.gg/phKnHVu
-- You can use the [issue tracker](https://github.com/AeroScripts/QuestieDev/issues) to report bugs (requires a Github account).
-Please read the [Readme & FAQ](https://github.com/AeroScripts/QuestieDev/wiki/FAQ&Readme) before reporting bugs.
+- You can use the [issue tracker](https://github.com/AeroScripts/QuestieDev/issues) to report bugs and post feature requests (requires a Github account).
 - If you get an error message from the WoW client, please include the **complete** text or a screenshot of it in your report.
 - If you wish to submit a bug fix or feature addition you made, you can create a Pull Request on Github.
 Please read the [rules](https://github.com/AeroScripts/QuestieDev/wiki/Pull-Request-Rules) first.